mr-fool/CryptoMonsters/README.md

 Defeat 5 times:
--feel the wraith of eel-sama
+-feel the wrath of eel-sama

 Fusion